mneri/csv/IMPLEMENTATION.md

 ## Facilitating Code Inlining
 Every time a method is invoked, the CPU must incur the cost of setting up a stack frame, jumping to a new memory address, and returning once finished.
-For small, frequently executed methods (like getters or validators), the overhead can easily eclipse the actual execution time.
+For small, frequently executed methods (like getters), the overhead can easily eclipse the actual execution time.
 The JIT compiler is capable of inlining short methods (removing the cost of the call completely), and it is more likely to do so when its bytecode is small.

 `mneri/csv` structures hot methods to keep the common case short and inlineable, pushing uncommon code paths and error handling into a separate, cold method that is only reached when needed.
 An example of this can be found in `CsvReader`.